toorajtaraz/skywalker/README.md

                      capturing verbosity will provide more and more information/errors.

 OPTIONS:
     -C, --capture <index>            Capture packages from interface with index you get from interface list.
 Give 0 for default interface.
+        --max_tries <MAX TRIES>      Sets number of times we resend packet and wait for ICMP reply.
+        --max_ttl <MAX TTL>          Sets maximum number of HOPs.
+    -p, --ping <host list>           Sets hosts for executing ping, it should be within parentheses and seprated by one space like: "8.8.8.8 google.com apple.com"
+        --port <PORT>                Sets starting port for tracing.
+        --protocol <PROTOCOL>        Sets protocol used for tracing, Expected values: "UDP, ICMP" --size <SIZE>                Sets size of packets sent for tracing.
+        --start_ttl <MIN TTL>        Sets TTL to begin with.
     -j, --threads <num>              Sets number of threads with maximum allowed value of five times cpu cores, its default value is equal to number of cores.
-    -t, --timeout <num>      Sets timeout in nanoseconds, default value is 1^e9 or 1 second
+    -t, --timeout <num>              Sets timeout in nanoseconds, default value is 1^e9 or 1 second.
+        --timeout_trace <TIMEOUT>    Sets timeout in microseconds, default is 200ms.
+    -r, --traceroute <host or ip>    Route trace provided host or ip.

 ARGS:
     <IP>    Sets the ip address for port sniffing